Yohjustk/CGModeling2025-01/README.md

 ## Edit another code

 Ordinary, it runs `src/app.ts` only.
 So you can save your code by copying and renaming (e.g. `app-1.ts`).

----
-Tokyo Denki University, Department of Information Systems and Multimedia Design